signalfx/gateway/README.md

 This config will listen using CollectD's HTTP protocol and forward all those metrics to a single graphite listener.
 It will collect stats at 1s intervals.
-It also signals to graphite that what it creates a graphite name for a metric, it should put the 'source' (which is usually proxy) and 'forwarder' (in this case 'graphite-west') first in the graphite dot delimited name.
+It also signals to graphite that when it creates a graphite name for a metric, it should put the 'source' (which is usually proxy) and 'forwarder' (in this case 'graphite-west') first in the graphite dot delimited name.